vantagecompute/slurm-factory/docusaurus/docs/github-actions.md

 The CI/CD system consists of:

-- **Compiler Builds** - Build and publish GCC toolchains to buildcache
-- **Slurm Builds** - Build and publish Slurm packages with all dependencies
+- **Slurm Builds** - Build and publish Slurm packages with dependencies for each OS toolchain
 - **Tarball Publishing** - Create relocatable tarballs and upload to S3
 - **Continuous Integration** - Run tests, linters, and type checking
 - **Documentation** - Auto-deploy documentation to GitHub Pages